willjhliang/notes/Deep Learning/Models/🍀 YOLO.md

 # Theory
-YOLO performs multi-object detection with a single pass through a [[👁️ Convolutional Neural Network]].
+YOLO (You Only Look Once) performs multi-object detection with a single pass through a [[👁️ Convolutional Neural Network]].

 We divide the input image with a grid, and each grid cell is responsible for predicting bounding boxes for objects whose center is in the cell.
 A single cell is limited to predicting $B$ boxes and one class for all bounding boxes predicted by the cell.